Neural Post-Einsteinian Test of General Relativity with the Third Gravitational-Wave Transient Catalog

 For the hierarchical inference, we choose a prior uniform over $\mu\in[-1,1]$, $\sigma\in[0,1]$, and $\varphi\in[0,\pi]$.
 We customize \texttt{Bilby} to sample over these parameters, where we reuse the individual-event npE posterior samples to compute the hierarchical likelihood.
 Once the hyperparameters $\{\mu,\sigma,\varphi\}$ are estimated, we extract the posterior quantile for GR ($\mu=0=\sigma$) and reconstruct the $\vec{\zeta}$ population for comparison with LVK test results.
-See the Supplemental Material for the detailed settings of our individual-event parameter estimation and hierarchical inference.
+See the Supplemental Material~\footnotemark[\value{footnote_suppmat}] for the detailed settings of our individual-event parameter estimation and hierarchical inference.

-{\bf{\em Constraints on non-GR deviations.}} Figure~\ref{fig:individual_event_summary} presents the individual-event marginalized posterior of $|\zeta_b|$ and $\varphi$.
-The $|\zeta_b|$ results suggest that all events are compatible with GR.
-Furthermore, from the $\varphi$ plot, we see no preference towards the non-PN region, which complements previous conclusions drawn by the ppE LVK test.
-Within the PN region, most events select $\varphi$ values towards the $2$PN end.
+{\bf{\em Constraints on non-GR deviations.}} Figure~\ref{fig:individual_event_summary} presents the individual-event marginalized posterior of $|\zeta_b|$ and $\varphi$ estimated using uniform priors over $\zeta_b$ and $\varphi$.
+The $|\zeta_b|$ results suggest that all events are compatible with GR, except that the support from GW191129\_134029 is marginal, which may be attributed to instrument noise (see a similar case in~\cite{LIGOScientific:2016lio}).
+Furthermore, from the $\varphi$ plot, we see no preference toward the non-PN region, which complements previous conclusions drawn by the ppE LVK test.
+Within the PN region, most events select $\varphi$ values toward the $2$PN end.
 This is because the positive PN-order deviations are more correlated with existing GR parameters, such as the spins and mass ratio, whose effects also take place at positive PN orders.
 In addition, observe that a few events strongly prefer the $0$PN angle, which is due to the correlation with the chirp mass (as first found in~\cite{Cornish:2011ys}), which accounts for the dominating effect of quadrupole radiation.

 Figure~\ref{fig:population} presents the reconstructed $\vec{\zeta}$ population from the hierarchical npE test.
-Observe that the population distribution dies off well within the npE prior boundary $|\vec{\zeta}|=1$, which justifies our reuse of the individual-event posteriors for the hierarchical estimation, despite the fact that a few individual-event posteriors (e.g.~the GW190512\_180714 posterior in Fig.~\ref{fig:individual_event_summary}) do not die off sufficiently fast at the same boundary.
+Observe that the population distribution dies off well within the npE prior boundary $|\vec{\zeta}|=1$, which justifies our reuse of the individual-event posteriors for the hierarchical estimation, despite the fact that a few individual-event posteriors (e.g.,~the GW190512\_180714 posterior in Fig.~\ref{fig:individual_event_summary}) do not die off sufficiently fast at the same boundary.